API - Open Data Lazio

 Generally speaking, everything that you can do with the catalog's human interface, can be done using APIs with some slightly differences, but with the same security considerations, meaning that some of the APIs require authorization.
 Search and visualization/download APIs are freely available.

-These APIs let you interact with metadata, but is it possible to deal with data programmatically, or I'm forced to download them in order to use them?
+These APIs let you interact with metadata , but is it possible to deal with dati programmatically, or I'm forced to download them in order to use them?
 Yes, we have APIs for data too, but since data can be very different, a correspondent variety of APIs are offered.
 We have RESTful APIs for tabular data, OGC Web Services for spatial data and SPARQL endpoint for linked data.

 When you use tabular data APIs, you can search, filter and read data without the need to download the entire resource of the dataset.
 The same for the OGC services, that although they are not RESTful, follow a well-known and widely spread international standard and can be used also for producing georeferenced images.
 SPARQL endpoint is where you can query linked data and downloading them with filtering and subsetting operations.